-I discovered The Ultimate Warrior via an anecdote my Father told me, about a film that he had once seen in which “Telly Savalas got paid in cigars”.
-I was somewhat flummoxed at the time but after a little research it became apparent that he meant Robert Clouse’ 1975 science fiction movie.
+I discovered The Ultimate Warrior via an anecdote my Father told me, about a film that he had once seen in which "Telly Savalas got paid in cigars".
+I was somewhat flummoxed at the time but after a little research it became apparent that he meant Robert Clouse' 1975 science fiction movie.
 I finally got to see The Ultimate Warrior for myself in the late eighties on satellite.
-Turns out it was Yul Brynner and not Telly Savalas but its easy to get such iconic seventies slapheads confused.
-He was right about the cigars though.
+Turns out it was Yul Brynner and not Telly Savalas but it’s easy to get such iconic seventies slapheads confused.
+He was spot on about the payment in cigars though.

 The seventies was a truly great time for intelligent and thought provoking science fiction.
-Environmental issues were very topical so it not surprising to see such themes as a biological apocalypse in movies such as No Blade of Grass and The Ultimate Warrior.
+Environmental issues were very topical so it’s not surprising to see such themes as a biological apocalypse in movies such as No Blade of Grass and The Ultimate Warrior.
 Both films depict a very stark vision of the near future and the decline of civilisation.
-The latter is especially true of The Ultimate Warrior .
+The latter is especially true of The Ultimate Warrior.
 Through the minimal use of matte paintings and still photographs, the viewer is shown a decaying New York, bereft of power, utilities or any semblance of government.
-Pockets of survivors live in scattered communes, where as the streets belong to feral humans.
+Pockets of survivors live in scattered communes, whereas the streets belong to feral humans.

 One such commune, led by The Baron (Max von Sydow) has managed to grow several strains of disease resistant vegetables.
 Yet despite this breakthrough the group is teetering on the edge of total disintegration, due to the dwindling food reserves and the constant attacks from a rival gang run by William Smith.
 Enter Yul Brynner as Carson, a fighter for hire.
 Upon accepting The Baron's offer of employment, he learns that he is not there to protect the community but to secretly take the precious supply of seeds to safety.
 The deal also includes the safe escort of The Baron's pregnant daughter.